Simon Wiesenthal Center: Opposition to the BDS movement

-Allegations against the Committee for Charity and Support for the Palestinians
+Conflict with the Committee for Charity and Support for the Palestinians

 On March 8, 2007, the head of international relations for the Simon Wiesenthal Center, Stanley Trevor Samuels, was convicted (and later acquitted in an appeal) of defamation by a Paris courthouse for accusing the French-based Committee for Charity and Support for the Palestinians (CBSP) of sending funds to the families of Palestinian suicide bombers.

 In its filing of the suit, the CBSP labelled the accusations "ridiculous", stating that its charitable work consisted of providing aid to some 3,000 Palestinian orphans.
 The court ruled that documents produced by the Wiesenthal Center established no "direct or indirect participation in financing terrorism" on the part of the CBSP, and that the allegations were "seriously defamatory".
 The Wiesenthal Center appealed the court ruling, and the appeal was granted in July 2009.

 2006 Iranian sumptuary law hoax

 In the spring of 2006, Douglas Kelly, the editor of the Canadian National Post found a column by Iranian in exile, Amir Taheri, alleging that the Iranian parliament might force minorities to wear identifiable clothing.
 Kelly phoned the center and spoke with Abraham Cooper and Hier who both confirmed the story as "absolutely true."
 On May 18, 2006, one day before Kelly's story was to be published, the center wrote a letter to United Nations Secretary General Kofi Annan urging the international community to pressure Iran to drop the measure.
 The letter characterized Taheri as "a well known and well respected analyst on Iranian affairs" and claimed that "a consensus has developed regarding color badges to be worn by non-Moslems: yellow for Jews, red for Christians, blue for Zoroastrians and other colors for other religions."
 At that point, neither Cooper nor Hier had actually tried to verify the story.

 The day after, Taylor Marsh called Aaron Breitbart, a researcher at the center to verify the story.
 He too said that the story was "very true" and "very scary."
 He added that Hier had been on the phone for four hours to confirm the story, something Marsh found odd and she wondered how the confirmation could have taken four hours.
 The same day the story was published, several Iranian experts doubted its veracity and it was soon found out to have been a complete fabrication by Taheri.
 The newspaper that published the story retracted it and apologized for it, but the center never did apologize and refused to admit any mistake on their part.